The Ultimate Guide to Manzai: No Laughing Matter

-Timing plays an important part in magnifying humor.
+Timing plays an important part in magnifying humor and inciting laughter among the audience.
 While it’s true that tsukkomi might make brisk reactions, they might not always react to the boke’s joke immediately just to break the tedious cycle.
 Known as ‘nori-tsukkomi’, they might help mount the boke’s jokes by acting star-struck and convincing with the flow of conversation before striking their iconic no-nonsense punchline.

 It's All About Getting Physical in Manzai

 The most notable difference that draws the line between manzai and other comedic acts is in how physical the tsukkomi can get.
 Tsukkomi reacts to boke’s ridiculous jokes and clueless remarks by slapping their hand, chest or hitting the boke’s head.
 One of the icon props used is a giant pleated paper fan called the harisen.
 There are often similar types of this comedy around the globe, including the US, Korea and China, but none of them incorporate the hitting-your-partner segment like manzai performers.
 Most Western acts do not have something with proximity to nori-tsukkomi, as most Wise Guy riffs on the banter straight away.

 History of Manzai